vitalif/vitastor/docs/config/network.en.md

 is received without an additional copy.
 You can try to play with this parameter and see how it affects random iops and linear bandwidth if you want.

+## min_zerocopy_send_size

+- Type: integer
+- Default: 32768

+OSDs and clients will attempt to use io_uring-based zero-copy TCP send for buffers larger than this number of bytes.
+Zero-copy send with io_uring is supported since Linux kernel version 6.1.
+Support is auto-detected and disabled automatically when not available.
+It can also be disabled explicitly by setting this parameter to a negative value.

+⚠️ Warning!
+Zero-copy send performance may vary greatly from CPU to CPU and from one kernel version to another.
+Generally, it tends to only make benefit with larger messages.
+With smaller messages (say, 4 KB), it may actually be slower.
+32 KB is enough for almost all CPUs, but even smaller values are optimal for some of them.
+For example, 4 KB is OK for EPYC Milan/Genoa and 12 KB is OK for Xeon Ice Lake (but verify it yourself please).

+Verification instructions:
+1. Add `iommu=pt` into your Linux kernel command line and reboot.
+2. Upgrade your kernel.
+For example, it's very important to use 6.11+ with recent AMD EPYCs.
+3. Run some tests with the [send-zerocopy liburing example](https://github.com/axboe/liburing/blob/master/examples/send-zerocopy.c) to find the minimal message size for which zero-copy is optimal.
+   Use `./send-zerocopy tcp -4 -R` at the server side and `time ./send-zerocopy tcp -4 -b 0 -s BUFFER_SIZE -D SERVER_IP` at the client side with `-z 0` (no zero-copy) and `-z 1` (zero-copy), and compare MB/s and used CPU time (user+system).

 ## use_sync_send_recv